oysandvik94/curl.nvim/README.md

   -- Specify how to open curl
   -- use "tab" to open in separate tab
   -- use "split" to open in horizontal split
-  -- use "split" to open in vertical split open_with = "tab" mappings = {
+  -- use "vsplit" to open in vertical split open_with = "tab" mappings = {
     execute_curl = "<CR>"